squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 MD5 of the URL requested by the user.
 If they don't match, the warning is printed and Squid forwards the request to the origin server.

 You do not need to worry about this warning.
-It means that Squid is recovering from a corrupted cache directory.
+It means that Squid is automatically recovering from a corrupted cache directory.